 3. Financial wellness solutions may work best using a range of tactics and resources

 1. Business Builder and Differentiator

-Top reasons advisors are offering financial wellness:
+Top reasons financial professionals are offering financial wellness:

 1. Innovative and compelling way to broaden my value proposition

 2. Capture of rollover IRA assets, additional investment opportunities